-SAVVY TIP: You can access all these pages from the Gov.uk website, which has a section called Check flood warnings and river levels.
+SAVVY TIP: You can access all these pages from the Gov.uk website, which has a section called Check flood warnings and river and sea levels.

 - The Scottish Environmental Protection Agency site will also let you sign up to flood warnings.

-– In Northern Ireland, the website nidirect.gov.uk has a section on flooding including information on preparing for a flood.
-The Department of Agriculture and Rural Development has a flood map (including a mobile friendly version).
+- In Northern Ireland, the website nidirect.gov.uk has a section on flooding including information on preparing for a flood.
+The Department for Infrastructure has a flood map.

 You may never have thought of drawing up a ‘flood plan’ before, but it’s worth doing.
 It sets out details of who to contact in an emergency (such as the local council, gas and electricity provider) plus where the electricity, gas and water cut-offs are located.